vkishore-confluent/gaming-platform-unlocked/README.md

 ## Observability of the gaming platform

 Creating observability for mission- critical applications can be challenging, but with a decent strategy you will be able to collect important metrics and errors from your servers.

+We are going to use a tiny software called fluent-bit to demonstrate the observability feature.
+Please follow the following steps to continue with the demo.

+### Install Fluent-Bit:

+Download and install Fluent Bit based on your operating system.
+You can find installation instructions for various platforms on the [Fluent Bit download page](https://docs.fluentbit.io/manual/installation/getting-started-with-fluent-bit)

+> **Note:** In this demo, we are going to use Homebrew on Mac to install fluent-bit in our local machine.